okaakshay/Predict-EPL-Soccer-Results-Using-Machine-Learning/README.md

 ## 3. Data Wrangling
 ### 3.1 Data Sources
-About 760 games worth of lineup data was web scraped from Skysports.com using the BeautifulSoup Library and the corresponding FIFA player ratings data was obtained from a publicly available database on Kaggle.
+About 760 games worth of lineup data was <b> web scraped </b> from Skysports.com using the BeautifulSoup Library and the corresponding FIFA player ratings data was obtained from a publicly available database on Kaggle.
+More details can be viewed in the Web Scraping Juypter Notebook in the repo.

 ### 3.2 Data Preparation
 As FIFA ratings change annually with every new edition, the game lineup data from a particular season was merged with the FIFA game released at the start of the season (18-19 season player lineups merged with FIFA 19 ratings).